 - Watch videos on YouTube and Vine

-If you check out these sites for yourself you will start to experience what your child does when they are online.
-That way you can start to talk to them about their online world.
+If you check out these sites for yourself, you will experience what your child does when they are online.
+That way you can talk to them about their online world.

-Blackmailing children online destroys lives – forcing them to suffer humiliation and torment and leading them into despair.
+Blackmailing children online destroys lives.
+Forcing them to suffer humiliation.
+The torment of online blackmail suffered alone leads to despair.
 Together, we can fight that.

 Anonymity online is a fact of its use and is necessary to protect privacy in the electronic realm.
-However, AAB believes we should make an example of online blackmail when we see it to stop this harmful practice.
+However, AAB believes we should make an example of online blackmail when we see it.
+We must stop this harmful practice.
 The penalty for blackmail in the UK can be up to 14 years in prison.

 Tips to help keep children safe on the internet and social networks: